ArceLopera/PythonRefresher/docs/ML/pyNumpy.md

 Numpy slicing syntax follows that of a python list: arr[start:stop:step].
 When any of these are unspecified, they default to the values start=0, stop=size of dimension, step=1.

+NumPy offers more indexing facilities than regular Python sequences.
+In addition to indexing by integers and slices, as we saw before, arrays can be indexed by [arrays of integers](https://numpy.org/doc/stable/user/quickstart.html#indexing-with-arrays-of-indices) and [arrays of booleans](https://numpy.org/doc/stable/user/quickstart.html#indexing-with-boolean-arrays).

 ``` py
 # Indexing/Slicing examples
 print(A[0, :]) # index the first "row" and all columns